a-chris/faenz/README.md

 - [x] Remove the NodeJS dependency by using a multi-stage Docker build
 - [x] Dark theme
 - [ ] Generate two docker images: one for SQLite, one for MySQL and include a reverse proxy solution
-- [ ] Support import and export of data, also compatible with Plausible exports
+- [ ] Support import and export of data, making it compatible with Plausible exports
 - [ ] Allow collecting extra and complex fields
 - [ ] Configurable charts (hide or add some charts)
 - [ ] Improve UI, design, fonts, colors
-- [ ] Test if Faenz works with Prostgres databases

 # Contributing